-Car leases typically do not include insurance, but you’ll need to purchase it before you can drive the vehicle.
+A common question people ask is if car leasing includes insurance.
+Car leases typically do not include insurance, but you still need to purchase it before you can drive the vehicle.

 Here’s what you need to know about leased cars and insurance.

 lease a car, you are signing an agreement to essentially rent the car for a long-term period.